Are you observing a whoosh of original content when the variant loads?

 What Anti Flicker Snippet ensures?

-It ensures that users don’t see the original variant of the page being experimented prior to experimentation.
+It ensures that users don’t see the original variant of the page being experimented with prior to experimentation.
 This lessens the gravity of flickering.
 Potentially, some of your visitors may see a blank white page for a few seconds.

 How to install the Antiflicker snippet?